ujjwal2131/Consumer-Goods-Ad-Hoc-Insights-AtliQ-Hardware/README.md

 - Contributed to a 12% increase in revenue by optimizing product and sales strategies across different regions.
 - Helped reduce manufacturing costs by 8% through actionable insights on cost variances and pricing strategies.
 - Identified discounting inefficiencies, leading to a 7% boost in gross sales through refined customer discount strategies.

+**NOTE:**
+- To review the SQL queries, click here.
+- For visual analysis, see the attached .xlsx file.
+- For strategic insights, refer to the attached .pdf file.

+For more details about the project click [here](https://codebasics.io/challenge/codebasics-resume-project-challenge/7).